 Charlotte and Nathan are active members of our community.
 They are active members of our church.
-They also participate in Special Olympics through the Unified program at Rowan University.
+They also participate in several programs at Rowan University including Unified Special Olympics and Get Fit.
 They participate in multiple social groups, including Spectrum and Friends for Life.
 Charlotte is currently a sophomore at Camden County College.
 Nathan has begun job placement experiences.

 Charlotte was placed with our family at only 9 months old.
 She was very sick.
 She struggled to breathe and to eat.
 She cried all the time.
 She was unable to sit or move independently.
 Her arms and legs were in a frog position.
 I remember that every time I held her to give her a bottle, I would encourage her to relax enough to put her hands on the bottle.
 Access to several medical specialties at AI duPont Hospital for Children helped us to manage some of her chronic health conditions so that she felt healthier and happier.
 She also received Early Intervention Services including speech therapy, occupational therapy, and physical therapy.
 She also benefited from positioning equipment and braces on her legs.
 When she finally started using a special walker, I remember the rehabilitation doctor telling me that he wishes he had done a case study on Charlotte, because he never expected her to achieve the milestone of being able to walk.
 Charlotte has undergone several surgical procedures including eye surgery and major orthopedic surgeries in Kindergarten, 5th Grade, and at 21 years old.
 She’s done so much, and has so much more to do.